saitaiky/notebook/docs/docs/container-orchestration/kubernetes/production/yaml.md

 spec:
 ```

-:::dangerAlways look at the YAML information before you apply it to your system
+:::danger Always look at the YAML information before you apply it to your system
 Because `kubectl apply` is the new `curl | sh`, so essentially, treat the YAML like it's a Superuser, because it can..
 - starts bitcoin miners on the whole cluster
 - It could hide resources in a non-default namespace so that you didn't see them.